berkaygiris/newsletter/README.md

 # newsletter 📰
 Sources that I see as important.
+Build yours with [berkaygiris/news](https://github.com/berkaygiris/news)

 ## 📆 2023-09
 - [What Are Nits?
 (Graphite)](https://graphite.dev/blog/what-are-nits) - 2023-09-06 `article`